react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 ```

 You can also create your own custom adapter by implementing the required interface.
 See the [`react-native-tab-view` docs](tab-view.md) for more information.

+### `useLogger` devtools now shows more information

+Previously, the `useLogger` devtools only showed navigation actions.
+It now shows the following additional information:

+- Deep link received by React Navigation
+- Events emitted by navigators (e.g. `tabPress`)

+This should help with debugging issues with more complex use cases.

+See [Devtools docs](devtools.md#uselogger) for more details.